-Finding a house in Geneva is not always easy.
+Finding accommodation in Geneva is not always easy.
 The situation is complicated not only because Geneva is a rather expensive city, but also because there is a serious shortage of rooms.
 The standard price for renting or subletting a room ranges from 800 to 1500 CHF per month depending on location, time of year, and luck.
 We do, however, try to assist our incoming students in the best possible way in finding external housing and to ensure they will enjoy living in Geneva.
-It is important to note that although GSD does offer support in finding accommodation, it is a students’ own responsibility to start their search for accommodation in time as some of the options mentioned on this page work with waiting lists of a few months.
+It is important to note that although GSD does offer support in finding accommodation, it is a student’s own responsibility to start their search for accommodation in time as some of the options mentioned on this page work with waiting lists of a few months.
 Please click here to see an overview of short- and longer term accommodation options (possibly for the first weeks of your stay) in Geneva and their contact details for you to reach out to.

 The best housing options are living in student residences, other housing associations, or rooms/apartments rented by private individuals.
 Many students also opt for living around Geneva – either further along the lake, usually between Geneva and Lausanne, or in France.
 Many independent municipalities such as Vernier, Meyrin, Troinex, or Lancy are effectively part of the town and commute to GSD can take 20-40 min.
 Lausanne is connected by train, approximately 40 min away.
 While living in France can be much cheaper, depending on your nationality you may need to arrange for French visa, residence permits, etc. and it may thus not be an option for non-EU or non-Swiss citizens.